 Do not discuss working remotely even before there is an indication that you are being advanced in the search process.
-Much more pertinently, do not inform the company that you have other priorities than, er, working there.
-Actually, earlier we advised that you be honest.
+Much more pertinently, do not inform the company that you have other priorities than, ER, working there.
+Earlier we advised that you are honest.
 Do inform the company.
-They appreciate your candor as it helps them make the right decision by not hiring you.
+They appreciate your candour as it helps them make the right decision by not hiring you.

-Candidate has done a good job interviewing and feels confident as he is leaving the employers’ offices.
-He pauses to ask one more question (Advice 5.5: good candidates have good questions for their interviewers).
+The candidate has done a good job interviewing and feels confident as he is leaving the employers’ offices.
+He pauses to ask one more question (Advice 5.5: good candidates have better questions for their interviewers).
 The question?
 “Where would I be sitting?
 Privacy is important to me.”
 The candidate does not like to be sitting anywhere where people walk by, there is foot traffic or can be seen.

 When asked why she is considering departing her current employer the candidate badmouths her current manager and says the supervisor has no talent or business being a leader of people.

-No matter the state of the economy or the job market, there are certain guidelines that make sense and are helpful to you as a candidate.
+No matter the state of the economy or the job market, certain guidelines make sense and are helpful to you as a candidate.
 Honesty is important.
-In fact, it is necessary.
+It is necessary.
 Ditto on staying focused on the needs of the prospective employer.